Isabel Rushby

 Career background

-Isabel joined the Met Office in June 2020 after graduating from the University of Manchester with a first class MMath in Mathematics.
+Isabel joined the Met Office in June 2020 after graduating from the University of Manchester with a first class MMath in Mathematics, including a year studying Statistics at the University of California.
 Her final Masters project involved using image segmentation techniques to detect stationary precipitation from radar data which could be used for short term forecasts of flash flooding.
-She spent the third year of her degree at the University of California Santa Barbara where she studied a variety of statistical and machine learning techniques.
-Isabel is a fellow of the Royal Statistical Society and was awarded a prize for her presentation at the Royal Meteorological Society’s Student and Early Career Scientist Conference in 2021.
+Isabel is a Graduate Statistician member of the Royal Statistical Society and was awarded a prize for her presentation at the Royal Meteorological Society’s Student and Early Career Scientist Conference in 2021